versatica/mediasoup-website/documentation/v3/scalability.md

 ## One-To-Many Broadcasting
 {: #one-to-many-broadcasting}

-In this scenario, a single broadcaster endpoint (or a few of them) produce audio and video and the backend stream the media to hundred of thousands of viewers in real-time (no delay).
+In this scenario, a single broadcaster endpoint (or a few of them) produce audio and video and the server backend stream the media to hundred or thousands of viewers in real-time (no delay).
 If there are more than 200-300 viewers (so 400-600 consumers), the capabilities of a single mediasoup router could be exceeded.

 To help with those scenarios, mediasoup provides a mechanism to inter-communicate different mediasoup routers by using the [router.pipeToRouter()](/documentation/v3/mediasoup/api/#router-pipeToRouter) API.